ONLYOFFICE/docspace-api-sdk-typescript/docs/PeopleUserDataApi.md

 # **necessaryReassign**
 > BooleanWrapper necessaryReassign()

-Checks if the reassignment of rooms and shared files is necessary or not.
+Checks whether the reassignment of rooms and shared files is required.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/necessary-reassign/).